WOWT photographer Mike Plews retires after 46 years

-OMAHA, Neb.
-(WOWT) -- A big shout out for a long-time photographer here at 6 News.
+A big shout out for a long-time photographer here at 6 News.
 Our John Chapman turns the camera on a man we call Pierre, who once this story airs, is retiring.

 Mike Plews has always been a photographer.
 Mike has snapped so many still pictures, he filled a book of the photos he took with his cell phone.